Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 4.3 The initial triage process usually takes place wholly on the papers and the Court will not ordinarily contact the parties prior to or during the process.

-4.4 During the initial triage process the matter will be reviewed by a National Appeals Coordinating Judge with the assistance of a registrar with a view to considering how the matter can be case managed to finalisation as quickly, inexpensively and efficiently as possible in accordance with the overarching purpose in s 37M of the Federal Court of Australia Act 1976 (Cth).
+4.4 During the initial triage process the matter will be reviewed by the National Judicial Registrar – Appeals, in consultation with the National Appeals Coordinating Judge, where appropriate, with a view to considering how the matter can be case managed to finalisation as quickly, inexpensively and efficiently as possible in accordance with the overarching purpose in s 37M of the Federal Court of Australia Act 1976 (Cth).

 (a) what originating documents have been filed;